-The team at Languages / International Affairs will help you contact the computer help desk in the "Rechenzentrum" (IT Centre) for your personal log-in and e-mail address.
+The team at Languages / International Affairs will help you access your personal SOGo log-in, which will give you your own @rheinahrcampus.de e-mail address.
 Please check the e-mail messages in your RheinAhrCampus account regularly or have them re-directed to the account you use most, as you will receive a lot of important information about events, homework etc. via your RheinAhrCampus e-mail account.